-The Nintendo Switch has become home to a great many games in a relatively short space of time.
+Nintendo's Switch has become home to a great many games over the last three years.
 A great deal of them have appeared on other platforms, whether celebrated indie games or huge AAA releases getting a second wind on Nintendo's handheld hybrid.
-However, the console is also home to a clutch of brilliant exclusve titles which we have collected together - in no particular order - for your perusal below.
+However, the console is also home to a clutch of brilliant exclusive titles which we have collected together - in no particular order - for your perusal below.
 If you're not concerned with exclusivity, check out our best Nintendo Switch games guide for the top 50 best games on the platform.

-All of the games below are available only on Nintendo Switch and can't be found on PC or any other consoles - Nintendo ones included (sorry Breath of the Wild).
+All of the games below are available only on Nintendo Switch and can't be found on PC or any other platform (Nintendo consoles included - sorry Breath of the Wild).
 As such, they form the bedrock of its software library and you'll obviously see lots of first-party titles.
-Regardless of their origin, the following represent the best exclusive games on Switch...
+Regardless of their origin, the following represent the best exclusive games on Switch.

 Super Mario Odyssey is arguably Nintendo's finest hour on Nintendo Switch so far, returning Mario to the sandbox-style environments of Super Mario 64.
 The creativity and pure inventiveness on display is incredible, thanks largely to the introduction of Cappy, Mario's trademark hat which he can use to perform insane platforming moves and possess enemies to solve puzzles.
 If this isn't on your Switch yet, what are you waiting for?

 Splatoon 2 builds on the success of its awesome predecessor with more weapons, maps, and – more recently – the introduction of Octolings as playable characters.
 Splatoon 2 also introduces the awesome Salmon Run to the mix, providing a co-op option for those that just want to play together.